webyom/yom-require/README.md

-# YOM Rquire
+# YOM Require
-YOM Rquire is an AMD module loader.
+YOM Require is an AMD module loader.
 Its usage is much like RequrieJS, and has particular feature such as CDN combine and source config.

 ## Configuration Compatible with RequireJS